BoQsc/7DTD-Effort-Skills/README.md

 ### Testing
 Use any Mining Tool for 1 minute and you should see tooltip and buff effect of Mining skill increasing.

+You can check your Mining level by opening the usual character skills.